hanxiaomax/Learncpp_CN/docs/10-6-struct-aggregate-initialization.md

 Now all your initialization values have shifted, and worse, the compiler may not detect this as an error (after all, the syntax is still valid).

-To help avoid this, C++20 adds a new way to initialize struct members called designated initializers.
+To help avoid this, C++20 adds a new way to initialize struct members called [[designated-initializers|指定初始化]].
 Designated initializers allow you to explicitly define which initialization values map to which members.
 The members must be initialized in the same order in which they are declared in the struct, otherwise an error will result.
 Members not designated an initializer will be value initialized.

 ```cpp
 struct Foo